2 Probability

 In statistics, a population is a set of similar items or events which is of interest for some question or experiment.
 A statistical population can be a group of existing objects (e.g. the set of all stars within the Milky Way galaxy) or a hypothetical and potentially infinite group of objects conceived as a generalization from experience (e.g. the set of all opening hands in all the poker games in Las Vegas tomorrow).

-If we assume that the data we have is drawn from the same population as the data in the Preceptor Table, then we can use information about the former to make inferences about the latter.
+If we assume that the data we have is drawn from the same population as the data in the Preceptor Table is drawn from, then we can use information about the former to make inferences about the latter.
 We can combine the Preceptor Table and the data into a single Population Table.
 If we can’t do that, if we can’t assume that the two sources come from the same population, then we can’t use our data to answer our questions.
-We have no choice but to walk away.
 The heart of Wisdom is knowing when to walk away.
 As John Tukey noted:

 The combination of some data and an aching desire for an answer does not ensure that a reasonable answer can be extracted from a given body of data.